Skip to content

 Full sandbox user acceptance testing (UAT)

-This entailed a full data migration to the HubSpot sandbox, and a full process configuration for user acceptance testing (UAT).
+This work therefore covered both a complete sandbox data migration and full process configuration to support user acceptance testing (UAT).

-- Set up the test in HubSpot (the sandbox)
+1. Set up the test environment in HubSpot (the sandbox)

 Related: SpotDev's integration simulator: The dangers of DIY integrations

-- NashTech’s key users then used the sandbox to test real tasks, looking at records, checking permissions, running pipelines and watching automations.
-This was to ensure the system worked the way the business needs.
+• NashTech’s key users then carried out real tasks in the sandbox, reviewing records, checking permissions, progressing deals through pipelines, and verifying automations to ensure the system worked as the business needs.

 The Results

-With data successfully migrated, and the applicable properties set up in HubSpot, NashTech has begun using HubSpot to manage deal activity.
+With data successfully migrated, and the applicable properties set up in HubSpot, NashTech has begun using HubSpot to close the gap between marketing and sales with the added delight of exploring all the HubSpot sales AI tools.